Menu ☰

 On 01st August 1932 the Prince of Wales and the President of France inaugurated the Thiepval Memorial in Picardy.
 The inscription reads: “Here are recorded the names of officers and men of the British Armies who fell on the Somme battlefields between July 1915 and March 1918 but to whom the fortune of war denied the known and honoured burial given to their comrades in death.”

-His brother Frank was also killed in action on the 29th September, 1916 whilst serving with the York and Lancaster Regiment as Private 34255.
-He has no known grave and is also commemorated on the Thiepval Memorial.
-Prior to the outbreak of war he had been a tailor salesman.
+His brother Frank was also killed in action on the 29th September 1916, whilst serving with the York and Lancaster Regiment as Private 34255.
+He also has no known grave and is also commemorated on the Thiepval Memorial.
+Prior to the outbreak of war he had been a tailor’s salesman.

 We currently have no further information on Joseph Fallding, If you have or know someone who may be able to add to the history of this soldier, please contact us.